- January 28, 1982

 - Škoda Motorsport

 Jan Kopecky is a Czech rally driver and currently the best rally driver from that European country.
-He competes as a factory driver of Škoda Motorsport in the WRC2 category of the World Rally Championship, winning the championship title in 2018.
+Most recently, he competed as a factory driver of Škoda Motorsport in the World Rally Championship, winning the WRC2 championship title in 2018.

 Besides WRC2 title, Kopecky collected eleven rally championship titles all over the world.
 He was Czech national champion seven times (2004, 2012, 2015, 2016, 2017, 2018m 2019), Asia-Pacific champion and Pacific Cup winner in 2014, European Rally Cup champion in 2012 and European Rally Championship winner in 2013.